FrostMiser/MegaCreepers/README.md

 * /mcreeper setblast [1-20] - Set creeper blast power.
 Setting this to 0 turns off enhanced creeper blasts.
 * /mcreeper powered [on|off] - When on, all creepers spawn as powered.
 When off, creeper powered status returns to the default behavior.
 * /mcreeper sethealth [1-20] - Sets the health creepers spawn with.
+* /mcreeper setspeed [1-20] - Sets the speed creepers spawn with.

 Permissions
 =============